niftynei/droidtalks/pirates/pirates_v2.md

 ---

-# HOW DO I MAP THESE MOCK UPS TO ANDROID 'PIECES'?
+# How do I map these mock ups to Android 'Pieces'?

 ---